 Navigate to each group by selecting the links below:

 The American Chamber working groups are comprised of experts in the particular areas drawn from the member companies.
 The groups typically meet several times a year to provide insight in the memberships priorities and inform American Chamber policy.
 Each group is led by an expert Chair who additionally acts a spokesperson for the American Chamber on their particular topic.

-The American Chamber's Human Resource working group was established in 2002.
-The concept behind the group's establishment was to provide a forum for senior HR executives to meet and discuss issues of general interest and importance within member organizations.
+The American Chamber's Human Resource Leadership Group was established in 2002.
+The concept behind the group's establishment was to provide a forum for senior HR executives to meet and discuss issues of general interest and importance within member companies.
 The group acts as key influencers in areas of concern for member organisations and in particular how they relate to the HR arena.

 The group's mandate is to guide the Chamber's response to domestic and international tax issues as they impact on foreign direct investment in Ireland.
 The group's role is also to assist the Chamber in making representations to Government and policy stakeholders on domestic taxation measures and to proactively work with policy makers in shaping tax policy.
 The group meets on a regular basis and provides briefings to the board, regional meetings and member forums.
 It takes an active role with the media in communicating the American Chamber's detailed responses on taxation matters.

-The comprises of legal experts in the area of employment law.
-The Purpose and Scope of the Group is to lobby for change at the formulation stage of EU and Irish Law.
-The group also keeps the Board and the HR Working Group, informed as to any legal that may be of relevance to the American Chamber's members, recommending any appropriate interventions.
+The American Chamber's Employment Law Sub-Group was established in 2011 and is comprised of legal experts in the area.
+The primary purpose and scope of the group is to lobby for change at the formulation stage of EU and Irish Law.
+In addition, the group is tasked with keeping the Board, and the wider Human Resources Leadership Group, up to date with any legal changes that may be of relevance to the American Chamber's members, recommending any appropriate interventions.